Frequently Asked Questions

 How do I submit my peptides to the APD database?

 We appreciate your input.
-The easiest way is to email Dr. Wang a copy of your article (email: email@example.com).
+The easiest way is to email Dr. Wang a copy of your article (email: firstname.lastname@example.org).
 In particular, we encourage you to include your peptide sequences in your email.
 This will minimize potential errors during data registration.
 The APD acknowledges your contributions by including "provided by YOU" in each entry.
-As of June 2016, 111 AMPs contain the "provided by" tag, which can be searched in the "additional info" field.
+This can be additional information for an old entry OR a new entry.
+As of Oct 2017, 138 AMPs contain the "provided by" tag, which can be searched in the "additional info" field.

 The APD database is very helpful to my research.
 How do I cite it?